KGBeast

-KGBeast (Anatoli Knyazev) is a supervillain appearing in comic books published by DC Comics.
+KGBeast (Anatoli Knyazev) is a supervillain appearing in American comic books published by DC Comics.
 Created by Jim Starlin and Jim Aparo, the character first appeared as an adversary of Batman.

 KGBeast has appeared in numerous series and films.
-Anatoli appeared in his first live adaptation as a recurring cast member on The CW Arrowverse television series Arrow played by David Nykl.
-Anatoli also appeared as a secondary antagonist and a henchman for Lex Luthor in the DC Extended Universe film Batman v Superman: Dawn of Justice played by Callan Mulvey.
+Anatoli Knyazev appeared in his first live adaptation as a recurring cast member on The CW Arrowverse television series Arrow played by David Nykl, and also appeared as a secondary antagonist in the DC Extended Universe film Batman v Superman: Dawn of Justice played by Callan Mulvey.

 Publication history

 KGBeast first appeared in Batman #417 (March 1988) and was created by Jim Starlin and Jim Aparo.

 Fictional character biography

 Backstory

 Anatoli Knyazev (Анато́лий Кня́зев, Anatoliy Knyazev), code-named "The Beast", and known to the CIA as the "KGBeast" is trained as an assassin by "The Hammer", a top secret cell of the KGB.
 In addition to being the master of several martial arts, his strength is cybernetically enhanced, and he also masters the use of every known deadly weapon.
 At the time of his first appearance, he is rumored to have killed at least 200 people.